On writing a book…

 Do you remember the phone ringing?
 Our bed upstairs?

-It’s early Thursday morning, the day after therapy.
+It’s early on Thursday morning, the day after therapy.
 It’s still dark outside, the usual time where I am soaked in introspection.
 I close my eyes.
-Breathing deeply I sense Grain’s presence.
-She came to me when I smelled the Hibiscus in Hawaii a few months ago.
-And she comes to me now when I think of Kirsten.
-She’s tapping her foot, her arms are crossed.
+Breathing deeply I begin to sense the edges of Grain’s presence.
+She’s come to me before but we’ve not really spoken.
+She was in Hawaii, triggered when I smelled the hibiscus.
+And now again, as Kirsten floats into my consciousness so does Grain.
+I can feel her tapping her foot, arms crossed..
 She’s been waiting for this.
 But then Monkey starts to resist.